 - Add to tacos or these mild fajitas for the kids to build themselves.

-- As a crunchy filling for jacket potatoes.
+- Use it as a crunchy filling for jacket potatoes.

 - It's perfect for taking the kick out of spicy food like jerk chicken.

-- It goes really well with these healthy fish fingers.
+- It goes well with these healthy fish fingers.